 His research interest is broadly in the area of stochastic networks, including cloud computing, communication networks and social networks.
 He is coauthor with R. Srikant of the book Communication Networks: An Optimization, Control and Stochastic Networks Perspective, Cambridge University Press, 2014.
 The book has been selected as a notable book in the Computing Reviews' 19th Annual Best of Computing list.

 He won the Young Investigator Award from the Defense Threat Reduction Agency (DTRA) in 2009 and NSF CAREER Award in 2010.
 He was the Northrop Grumman Assistant Professor in the Department of Electrical and Computer Engineering at Iowa State University from 2010 to 2012.
-He received the best paper award at IEEE INFOCOM 2015 (paper).
+His papers have received the best paper award at IEEE INFOCOM 2015 (paper) and the Kenneth C. Sevcik Outstanding Student Paper Award at ACM SIGMETRICS/IFIP Performance 2016 (paper).

 Here is my Google Scholar Profile.